OCA/website/website_canonical_url/README.rst

     :alt: License: AGPL-3

 =====================
-Website Canoncial URL
+Website Canonical URL
 =====================

-This module is a SEO booster that adds a HTML tag in the header that contains a `canoncial URL <https://support.google.com/webmasters/answer/139066>`_ for the current page, no matter what query it gets, and `rel=next and rel=prev links
+This module is a SEO booster that adds a HTML tag in the header that contains a `canonical URL <https://support.google.com/webmasters/answer/139066>`_ for the current page, no matter what query it gets, and `rel=next and rel=prev links
 <https://webmasters.googleblog.com/2011/09/pagination-with-relnext-and-relprev.html>`_
 wherever a pager is found.